Venikeee1/star-wars/README.md

 # Star wars wiki

-One of the greatest tool to search for any character in Star Wars universe
+One of the greatest tool to search for any character in Star Wars universe.
+There are several famous sounds are used here.
+Therefore take your time and look around

 ## Getting started